 Yaba smuggling into Bangladesh from Myanmar is going unchecked though a massive crackdown is continuing to check the thriving trade of the contraband narcotic.

-Nearly 250 listed drug dealers were killed in gunfights with law enforcers during the drives that began across the country on May 9 this year.
+Nearly 250 listed drug dealers were killed in gunfights with law enforcers during the drives that began across the country on May 9.

 As part of the anti-drug operations, law enforcers, including police and RAB members, are carrying out the drives.

 Drug smugglers having links with a section of policemen and a few ruling party leaders still remained untouched.